 While soft tissue injuries are often attributed to ‘accidents’, it is often the reckless and negligent actions of others which is to blame.
 In these cases, you may be entitled to compensation through an insurance claim or personal injury lawsuit.
 However, be cautious of settling your claim before the full extent of your injuries is revealed or for less than what you are likely to require as part of your future healing.

 Doctors at Johns Hopkins Medicine advise that soft tissue injuries can cause extensive damage which often requires ongoing medical care and could eventually result in long term disabilities.
 Before settling your claim, make sure it includes compensation for the following:

 - Future medical expenses, including follow-up care, medication, and physical rehabilitation;

 - Future lost income and benefits due to missed work or being unable to perform certain tasks at your job; and

 - Pain and suffering, which includes lost enjoyment in life due to being unable to engage in activities you enjoy.

 Let Our Bay Area Accident Attorneys Assist You

 At the Jachimowicz Law Group, we have extensive experience working with clients who have suffered soft tissue injuries and can advise you on how to get the maximum amount of compensation you are entitled to in your claim.
-To request a free consultation regarding your options, call our office at 408-246-5500 or contact our skilled San Jose personal injury attorneys online today.
+To request a free consultation regarding your options, call our office at our office or contact our skilled San Jose personal injury attorneys online today.